[title]

 Given that each London Overground route operates individually and that they effectively are separate routes, the move makes a lot of sense.
 TfL says the rebrand will ‘make it easier for customers to navigate the London Overground’, as well as celebrate ‘London’s diverse communities and histories’.

-What are the London Overground new line names and meanings?
+London Overground new line names and meaning

 - The Lioness line: running between Euston and Watford junction, named after England’s Lionesses national football team.